Sibo-Ding/Steam-Game-Search-Engine/README.md

 ## Vector search
 In [vector_search.py](code/vector_search.py), modify search criteria and run.
-You can add more search criteria to this code:
+You can add more search criteria to this code, by doing:
 - Add filter criteria `AND column_you_choose = $6` after the `results` query; add parameters to `results`.
 - Add parameters to the `vector_search()` function (both define and call).
 - Assign values to parameters in the main program.